archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 From here, it is a matter of fitting a curve to each of these empirical distributions to find the extrapolated values for \(M_0\) and \(L_0\).
 Once we have those, we can generate an estimate for the distribution of values in the source signal's rank-frequency distribution \(p_E(r)\).

 These days, it is a relatively straightforward matter to fit a curve or distribution to data points using statistical software on just about any available computer.
 At the time the article was written, however, it required manually fitting from a physical template of ideal curves, which would be laid over the points plotted onto graph paper to find the best fit.
-Arguably a bit subjective, but in practice nearly as accurate and (with a large enough sheet of graph paper) surprisingly precise.
+Arguably a bit subjective, but in practice nearly as accurate and (with a large enough sheet of graph paper) surprisingly precise.[^fn14]

+[^fn14]: To give a sense of the difficulties in analog graph curve fitting -- "The graph paper used was about 11 ft long, that scale allowing an extrapolation to five decimal places." [@Justeson1973, p.140]

 The goal of all of this effort was, in fact, to *find* that estimated distribution \(p_E(r)\).
 It represents our "best guess" as to what the original distribution of elements might have in the past, sight unseen.
 With that in hand, we now have a reasonable approximation for the *source* encoding and signal of the original archaeological deposition.
-That allows us to (finally) begin applying information theory proper to find out whether there is too much "noise" in the archaeological channel to transmit a reliable signal and if what we have is a feasible code.
+That allows us to (finally) begin applying information theory proper to find out whether there is too much "noise" in the archaeological channel to transmit a reliable signal and if what we have is ultimately a feasible code.

 #### Noise Levels